-NHR had volunteer conservators helping in New York, providing assistance and advice to those affected by Hurricane Sandy.
-On Nov.
-4, 2012, MoMA and NHR hosted an informational seminar for artists and art owners.
-Sotheby's generously donated a Leadership Gift in support of NHR's activities, which allowed conservators to reach out further to arts communities.
+In November 2012, NHR team members provided assistance and advice to institutions impacted by Superstorm Sandy.
+On November 4, 2012, the Museum of Modern Art (MoMA) and FAIC hosted an informational seminar for artists and art owners.
+Sotheby's generously donated a Leadership Gift in support of NHR's activities, allowing conservators to reach out further to arts communities affected by the storm.

 Flooding in North Dakota